axeon-software/Babylon_Runtime/docs/tutorials.md

 ```
 [launch demo scene](demos/launch)

-As you can see, babylon-runtime (we will name it _\_r_ later) just need 3 parameters to launch a babylon file :
+As you can see, babylon-runtime (we will name it ```_r``` ) just need 3 parameters to launch a babylon file :
 - the .babylon file name,
 - where is the .babylon file,
-- which camera at launch.
+- what camera at launch.

-Once our scene is loaded, we probably want to tweak scene properties, such as ambientColor, so here comes patches !
+Once our scene is loaded, we probably want to tweak scene properties, such as *ambientColor*, so here comes patches!

 ### Let's do some patches

- We'll have our .babylon file, that could be update anytime during our 3D scene production.
+ We'll have our *.babylon* file, that could be update anytime during our 3D scene production.

- Patches will helps us to keep our scene modification even if we re-export our scene from our 3D modeler every 5 minutes.
+Patches will helps us to keep our scene modifications even if we re-export & reload our scene from our 3D modeling software every 5 minutes.

- How to start patching ?
+ How to start patching?
 Here an example:

 ```javascript
     _r.launch({